 Now let’s compare this to Air Canada’s Aeroplan, whose recently revamped program can offer some decently priced rewards:

-Flights here are cheaper at just 12,500 points, and with both American Express Membership Rewards and Chase Ultimate Rewards as 1:1 transfer partners, Aeroplan points are easy to earn.
+Flights here are cheaper at just 12,500 points, and since it is an Amex transfer partner and Chase transfer partner, Aeroplan points are easy to earn.
 Combined with the recent launch of the Aeroplan® Credit Card, you’ll be swimming in Aeroplan miles in no time.

 But how do these prices compare to Copa’s competitor, Delta Air Lines, on these flights?
 Delta SkyMiles are notoriously difficult to redeem due to Delta’s rapidly fluctuating award chart.
 However, when it comes to these same Panama City (PTY) to Atlanta (ATL) flights, you can find flights for as low as 10,000 SkyMiles one-way: